 Every participant shall create a Zoom account identifying the participants’ title, complete name and agency he/she is connected to be properly acknowledged.

-The Zoom will be used during the course opening on 10 May 2021, and closing of the course (to be announced) except as requested by the administrator (NAPOLCOM Regional Office 1) or the instructors.
+The Zoom will be used during the course opening on 30 May 2022, and closing of the course on 31 August 2022 except as requested by the administrator (NAPOLCOM Regional Office 1) or the instructors.

 A username and password will be provided to you by the administrator.
 Please be wary that your password is the only thing protecting you from messing about or may lead you to more serious harm.
 To be secure, please observe the following: